dpassos91/dpassos91/README.md

 # 👋 Hi, I’m Diogo Passos!
 As a passionate musician 🎵 and educator with a strong background in Music, I am transitioning into the field of data science to leverage my analytical skills and creativity in solving complex problems.

+During my ten-year tenure as director of a music school, I began to recognize the importance of delving deeper into data to better understand and characterize our target audience.
+This realization sparked my interest in data analysis and prompted me to pursue further education in the field of data science.

 My experience as a musician, teacher and school director has honed my ability to collaborate, communicate, and think critically, making me well-equipped for the data science domain 💻
 ## 🌱 I’m currently learning
 Associate Data Analyst in SQL (datacamp).
 ## 🛠️ My Technical Skills